UFC Fight Night: Vera vs. Sandhagen: Predictions & Analysis

 A few statistical edges stand out.
 Parsons throws significantly more leather — a 3.1 sig. strike per minute gap.
 Parsons is far more active with takedowns, averaging 1.8 more per 15 minutes.
 Giles has tighter striking defense, making opponents miss more often.

 The Pick: Preston Parsons over Trevin Giles.
-The model gives Parsons a slight nod at 55% — this could easily go either way.
-The market and our model are aligned — the line looks fair.
+The model gives Parsons a slight nod at 56% — this could easily go either way.
+The market implies 48% for Giles, but our model sees only 44%.
+That 4-point gap favoring Parsons is worth watching.

 55%